martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 When it has the incorrect config, the client composes a new Client Hello.
 It MUST include the public_key_failed transport parameter with the Config ID and public key it attempted to use.
-It MUST use a Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt defined in
+It MUST use an Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt defined in
 {{fallback-packet}}.
 The Client Hello also MUST include any Retry Token the previous Initial contained and MAY include a token from a NEW_TOKEN frame.